 Taking your baby out of the house

-It’s best to avoid taking your new baby out of the house frequently during the first couple of months.
-There is a greater risk of catching a cold, RSV, or even the flu the more often they travel outside of the home, because these infections are spread by contact with other people.
-Of course, it’s not always practical to keep your baby sequestered inside of your home.
+While there may be a greater risk of your baby catching a cold, RSV, or even the flu the more often they travel outside of the home it’s not always practical to keep your baby sequestered inside of your home.
 If you do want to take your baby out in the first couple of months, try to avoid big crowds, wash your hands frequently, and encourage other people who will be handling your baby to do the same.
 You may also want to invest in a baby wrap or sling.
 This will protect your baby from other people, while also affording you maximum mobility.
 Breastfeeding may also help decrease the risk of your baby getting sick, as your body will pass some of your antibodies on to your baby and boost his or her immune system if your baby does fall sick.